mlflow/mlflow/docs/source/scheduler.rst

 =========

 MLflow tracking server provides a way to add periodic tasks using flask-apscheduler.
-To activate the scheduler, you need to provide a configuration file to the command line that launches the server using --scheduler-configuration <path_to_scheduler_configuration>.
+To activate the scheduler, provide the path to the configuration file to the mlflow server command line using the --scheduler-configuration option.
 An example of configuration and task can be found in examples/scheduler.